Defense & Naval

 The global geopolitical context is currently in a very bad state.
 After two decades of counterterrorism, military powers are preparing for the return of inter-state ‘high intensity conflict’.

-Benefiting from unprecedented budgetary efforts, the defense industry must accelerate the development of equipment programmes (air combat, naval, space and cyber, etc.) adapted to this new context.
+Benefiting from unprecedented budgetary efforts, the defence industry must accelerate the development of equipment programmes (air combat, naval, space and cyber, etc.) adapted to this new context.

 At the same time, the sector must acquire new skills (data, robotisation, etc.) to anticipate technological breakthroughs.